Ankle Tendonitis and Retro-calcaneal Bursitis in a nurse on my feet for 30 years

 It's similar to Tendonitis

-but more stubborn, more irritable, more acute, slower to get better.
+in general but more stubborn, more irritable, more acute, slower to get better.

 Ice.
 Open up the lower leg structures with icing, massage, etc. (Hire a high school kid, for instance, to massage your lower legs for cheap.
 Don't worry about technique, just rub and knead your calves, soleus, feet, etc. Every day for a week.)